Kindex

 Historically, Wilford was born when Brigham Young was the all-powerful Prophet of Zion and the Governor of the Territory of Utah.
 That same year (1863), Abraham Lincoln began his third year in office, threatened by a disintegrating Union; however, the Civil War turned in favor of the Union forces by the victories at Vicksburg and Gettysburg.
 Locally, the Pony Express had already realized its short-lived but celebrated sojourn, cut short by the transcontinental telegraph system.

-"We remember the stagecoach, the completion of the Transcontinental railroad in 1869, and the Central Pacific Railroad in 1870 from Ogden to Salt Lake."
+"We remember the stagecoach, the completion of the Transcontinental Railroad in 1869, and the Central Pacific Railroad in 1870 from Ogden to Salt Lake."

 -Amasa L. Clark, tenth child of Ezra and Mary Stevenson Clark, 1961.